almondtools/testrecorder/doc/API.md

 ## Recording a Method Call with CallsiteRecorder

-The fact that testrecorder requires your program to be startet with an agent is somewhat distracting.
-You may consider  `CallsiteRecorder` to overcome this requirement.
-The [following code](https://github.com/almondtools/testrecorder-examples/tree/master/src/main/java/com/almondtools/testrecorder/examples/callsiterecorder) will serve as example:
+The full featured testrecorder requires your program to be started with an agent.
+Yet there is another method to record code, that allows you to record certain code parts explicitly.
+This is done with the `CallsiteRecorder`.
+Note that `CallsiteRecorder` is limited to common recorder test cases (this will be probably be documented in future).

+The code in [callsiterecorder](https://github.com/almondtools/testrecorder-examples/tree/master/src/main/java/com/almondtools/testrecorder/examples/callsiterecorder) will serve as example (class [Counter](https://github.com/almondtools/testrecorder-examples/blob/master/src/main/java/com/almondtools/testrecorder/examples/callsiterecorder/Counter.java)):

-    public class ExampleObject {
+	public class Counter {
 		private int counter;

-        public int inc() {
+		pulic int get() {
-            counter++;
 			return counter;
 		}

+		public Counter inc() {
+			counter++;
+			return this;
+		}

-        public ExampleObject reset() {
+		public Counter reset() {
 			this.counter = 0;
 			return this;
 		}
 	}

-To record a callsite you must specify:

-* all methods you want to record
-* the scenario you want to record

 In the example we want to record the calls to `inc()` in the code lines: